michalciurus/Outletgen/readme.md

 # Outletgen Xcode Script

-- Tired of dragging and crashing @IBOutlets? 😰
+- No more drag & dropping @IBOutlets 🙌
-- Want to get rid of dozens of @IBOutlets cluttering your ViewControllers? 🗑
+- No more clutter in ViewControllers 🗑
-- Want to be cool like the Androids and have type safe auto generated references? 😎
+- Type safe, no more mystical crashes due to missing @IBOutlets ✨

-Use this script that will automatically generate view outlets for you!
+This script will automatically generate view outlets for you!
 The views are generated as VC extensions and are stored by object association ⚡️

 **Very early version, buggy, feel free to test and contribute**